 There are four types of federal direct loans: direct subsidized (need-based) and direct unsubsidized (not need-based) loans, Parent PLUS Loans (credit-based), and Graduate PLUS Loans (credit-based).
+Interest rates are determined by federal law and generally change effective July 1 of each year.
+Rates published below apply to loans first disbursed between July 1, 2013, and June 30, 2014.

-Direct Subsidized Loan
+Federal Direct Subsidized Loan (undergraduate only)

 The U.S. Department of Education pays the interest while students are in school at least half-time.
-Interest rates: 3.4 percent for undergraduate and 6.8 percent for graduate students.
+A fixed interest rate of 3.86 percent applies.

-• Direct Unsubsidized Loan
+Federal Direct Unsubsidized Loan

 Students are responsible for paying the interest that accrues on the loan from the time it is disbursed until it is paid in full.
-Students make interest payments while in school, or during periods of deferment or forbearance.
-Fixed interest rate of 6.8 percent for both undergraduate and graduate students.
+Students may make interest payments while in school or during periods of deferment or forbearance.
+Fixed interest rates of 3.86 percent for undergraduates and 5.41 percent for graduate and professional students apply.

-Parent Loan for Undergraduate Students (PLUS)
+Federal Direct Parent Loan for Undergraduate Students (PLUS)

 PLUS Loans are federally-sponsored loans parents can obtain to help pay the cost of education for their dependent undergraduate children.
-The PLUS has a fixed interest rate of 7.9 percent.
+The PLUS has a fixed interest rate of 6.41 percent.
 The maximum PLUS amount that a parent can borrow is the student's cost of attendance minus any other financial aid the student receives.
 As with other federal loans, students are required to be enrolled at least half-time per semester.
 In addition, students must not have adverse credit history and must meet citizenship criteria.